callebtc/electronwall/README.md

 )
  ```

- Here is an example `HtlcForward.js`
+ Here is an example `HtlcForward.js` for deciding on HTLC forwards:
  ```javascript
  if (
     // only forward amounts larger than 100 sat